A Step by Step Rescue Guide for Panicked Breeders

 A clean soft cloth works for clearing the mouth and nostrils.
 The Swing Method clears deeper fluid passively.
 Do not delay starting because you lack a specific tool.

-Can I Try Mouth-to-Mouth on a Kit?
+Can I Try Mouth to Mouth on a Kit?

 Yes, carefully.
 Cup the kit’s entire head in your mouth and use only the smallest puff of air imaginable.
 The lungs of a newborn rabbit are no larger than a small grape.
-Even a fraction too much air can rupture tissue that is simply not built to handle adult-level breath force.
+Even a fraction too much air can rupture tissue that is simply not built to handle adult level breath force.
 Use this alongside warming and the Swing Method, not alone.

 Final Thoughts: A Delay Is Not Always the End

 A newborn rabbit that does not start breathing immediately is not automatically gone.
 Amniotic fluid blockage, hypothermia, and birth exhaustion are all hurdles, not death sentences.
+Clear the airway.
+Warm the kit.
+Swing.
+Stimulate.
+Give that kit the full 20 minutes.
+Many breeders have been exactly where you are right now, and ended the night with a breathing kit tucked back in the nest.

 You can be one of them.
 Go.